A19 Testos Junction Improvements

 The non-preferred options would affect would affect power lines to a lesser extent but at least some pylons would require replacement.
 The preferred option uses the least land while its new embankment and lighting would be the least visually intrusive.

-The preferred option would have the greatest effect on the Site of Nature Conservation Interest at Mount Pleasant Marsh.
-However, the other options would increase impacts on other habitats such as hedgerows, and on a wildlife corridor.
+The preferred option would have a minor effect on the Site of Nature Conservation Interest at Mount Pleasant Marsh.
+The other options would have a minmal effect on other habitats such as hedgerows, and on a wildlife corridor.

 The preferred option has no significant effect whereas the other options considered would affect the historic value of Scots House and damage the wider heritage landscape.

-The preferred option is the only one that would not split farmland.
-This potentially makes some land uneconomic to farm, and would prevent re-use of the former garage, west of Testos roundabout.
+The preferred option is the only one that would not split farmland, which could potentially make some land uneconomical to farm.

 All options would improve protection for watercourses from pollution compared with the existing situation.